 Benefits of Industrial PoE Switches

-The original PoE standard was called IEEE 802.3af, and allowed for 15.4 watts of power to be sent from a switch’s port.
-Each PD was guaranteed to receive at least 12.95 watts is guaranteed to be delivered to each PD as some power dissipates in the cable.
-In 2009, the IEEE 802.3at standard (also called PoE+) was released, doubling the per port power to 30 watts.
-Most recently, the new IEEE 802.3bt standard (PoE++) was formalized, allowing for a massive 90 watts of power, providing better flexibility and performance.
+The original PoE standard, known as IEEE 802.3af, enabled the transmission of 15.4 watts of power on a switch's port.
+Only 12.95 watts is guaranteed to be delivered to each PD as some power dissipates in the cable.
+Later in 2009, the IEEE 802.3at standard (PoE+) was released, doubling the power per port to 30 watts.
+Most recently, the new IEEE 802.3bt standard (PoE++) allows for an impressive 90 watts of power, providing better flexibility and performance.

 Efficient Technology to Reduce Crime Rates